sindrets/atom-title-bar-replacer/README.md

  * Handle error that occurs when the title element is accessed pre definition
  * Window control icons now transition to white on hover
  * New markup structure and class naming

-### 1.4.3
- * Bug fixes for the menu updater: improved order of index incrementation
- * Exception handling: the menu updater now ignores objects with insufficient properties

 For the full changelog, visit [the repository](https://github.com/sindrets/atom-title-bar-replacer/blob/master/CHANGELOG.md).